 A baby with the typical Type IV GSD appears to be normal at birth.
-The first indication of a problem is a failure to thrive.
+The first indication of a problem is a "failure to thrive".
 The rate of growth and mental progress of the baby stops at a certain point and does not continue normally.
-The liver and spleen enlarge, there is little weight gain, and muscles develop poor tone.
+The abdomen expands because the liver and spleen enlarge, there is little weight gain, and muscles develop poor tone.
 The course of the disease is one of progressive cirrhosis of the liver and the problems associated with this.
 Death typically occurs by five years of age.
 The central problem is liver failure.
 Occasionally, patients with liver problems do not develop cirrhosis and have survived well into adulthood.

 Treatment for Type IV glycogen storage disease has been aimed at the failing liver, which has been symptomatic.
 For some individuals, maintaining normal blood sugar levels and adequate nutrient intake may improve liver function and muscle strength.
-Several patients with progressive liver failure have had successful liver transplants; however after transplantation, muscle and heart disease may still be a problem.
+Several patients with progressive liver failure have had successful liver transplants; however, after transplant, muscle and heart disease may still be a problem.
 There is currently no treatment for muscle and nervous system problems.